How Long Should Your Free Trial Period Be?

 So why keep the free trial so long?
 Well, making your mind about a product and actually purchasing are two very different things.

-That is why at the two-day mark, you want to show your users everything you got.
+That is why at the two-day mark, you want to show your users everything you have.

 Re-engage an inactive trial user with reminder emails